Marriage, Separation and Divorce – The interplay between ethics, law, and the helping professions (Online Course)

 Presenter: Sheetal Vallabh

-HPCSA: 3 general CEUs (psychologists, registered counsellors, and psychometrists) and other relevant professionals (cross recognition of CEUs)
+HPCSA: 3 ETHICS CEUs (psychologists, registered counsellors, and psychometrists) and other relevant professionals (cross recognition of CEUs)

 How an online CPD course works:

 - Ensure that you have access to a device with a stable internet connection, screen and speakers (e.g. computer, laptop or smartphone).

 - The course consists of 2 video lessons and a short quiz.

 - Watch all of the lessons at your own pace, then go to the quiz and answer all of the questions.

 - Attain a final mark of 70% or more (you are allowed 3 attempts).